Tax Guide for Membership Fees

 Wholesale Warehouse Membership

 Wholesale warehouse memberships grant members access to purchase merchandise from wholesale clubs or their websites.
 If the retailer sells only to members, whether the membership fees are taxable depends on whether they exceed a nominal amount.
-As of January 1, 2021, the nominal amount is $70 or less per year, subject to increase every five years.
+As of January 1, 2026, the nominal amount is to not exceed $85 per year, subject to increase every five years.
 If the membership fee does not exceed the nominal amount, it is not taxable.

 If a retailer sells merchandise to both members and non-members but offers lower prices to members, the membership fee is considered part of the gross receipts from merchandise sales.
-In this case, if the sales of merchandise are taxable, the membership fee is also taxable no matter the amount of the membership fee.
+In this case, if the sales of merchandise are taxable, then the membership fee is also taxable no matter its amount.

-However, if a member does not buy any taxable merchandise during the membership period, the membership fee is not taxable.
-If this happens, the retailer may file a claim for refund or amend their return in order to refund their customer the tax, subject to the statute of limitations based on the date the overpayment was made.
+However, if a member does not buy any taxable merchandise during the membership period they enrolled in, the membership fee is not taxable.
+If this happens, the retailer may file a claim for refund to refund their customer the tax, subject to the statute of limitations based on the date the overpayment was made.

 Wine Club Membership